SolidWallOfCode/txn_box/doc/user/ExtractorReference.en.rst

    The proxy request method.

+.. extractor:: proxy-req-url
+   :result: string

+   The URL in the request.

 .. extractor:: proxy-req-scheme
    :result: string

    The URL scheme in the proxy request.

-.. extractor:: proxy-req-url
+.. extractor:: proxy-req-loc
    :result: string

-   The URL in the request.
+   The network location in the request.
+This is retrieved from the URL if present, otherwise from the ``Host`` field.

 .. extractor:: proxy-req-host
    :result: string